EU calls for full probe, accountability for Khashoggi murder

-The European Union's top diplomat Federica Mogerini called for a thorough investigation into the murder of prominent journalist Jamal Khashoggi and full accountability for those behind it.
+The European Union's top diplomat Federica Mogherini called for a thorough investigation into the murder of prominent journalist Jamal Khashoggi and full accountability for those behind it.

 The EU statement echoed earlier condemnations from member countries France and Germany after Saudi Arabia admitted that Khashoggi was killed inside its Istanbul consulate.